hsheth2/mysql-low-memory/README.md

  * http://www.tocker.ca/2014/03/10/configuring-mysql-to-use-minimal-memory.html
  * https://mariadb.com/de/node/579

+This is a fork from https://github.com/alexanderkoller/low-memory-mysql It adds an automated build and push to the Docker Hub, and uses the standard mysql image rather than `mysql/mysql-server`.

 ## Using
 See https://hub.docker.com/r/hsheth2/mysql-low-memory.
-Works the same as the standard mysql image.
+Works as a drop-in replacement for the standard mysql image.